Diya-Veerbhan/COA/32_bit_processor/Readme.md

-# Design and Verification of a 32-bit RISC architecture based pipelined processor using Verilog
+# Design and Verification of a 32-bit RISC architecture based pipelined processor

 ## Introduction
 * It is a 32-bit processor, i.e. can operate on 32-bits of data at a time